 This poster illustrates the various sources of water in our environment, the water cycle and the many ways water is used.
 The back of the poster offers eight reproducible activities for students.

-Water Conservation Video (limit 1 per teacher):
+Water Conservation Video (teachers only):

 "Making a Splash in the Desert" is a 15-minute DVD that engages middle-grade students with messages about water supply in our desert.
 Included is an overview of Phoenix water sources, water-quality issues, delivery and conservation.